 It’s your guarantee that you are dealing with qualified installers and receiving quality products.
 Check out our handy solar guide for more.

 How can I check if my panels and inverter are accredited by the Clean Energy Council?

 Go to www.solaraccreditation.com.au/products.html.

 Who is going to install my system?

-ActewAGL Solar only uses experienced, qualified installers who are Clean Energy Council accredited.
+ActewAGL Solar only uses experienced, local and qualified installers who are Clean Energy Council accredited.
 We also offer you a 5-year whole of system warranty including both workmanship and products for extra peace-of-mind.

 *Please see section 9 of our terms and conditions for more details.

 Do I need to be at home when my system is installed?

 Yes, you will need to be home when your installation is taking place so that our installer can run you through the basic operating details of your system and provide you with a copy of your installation manual.
 You will also need to sign some paperwork.
 Only the named owner can sign the paperwork – this cannot be done on your behalf by your spouse/partner, flatmate etc.

 Are there any hidden costs?